meta-llama/llama-stack/llama_stack/providers/tests/README.md

 Currently, we support test config on inference, agents and memory api tests.

 Example format of test config can be found in ci_test_config.yaml.

+## Test Data
+We encourage providers to use our test data for internal development testing, so to make it easier and consistent with the tests we provide.
+Each test case may define its own data format, and please refer to our test source code to get details on how these fields are used in the test.